jobo92/Master-Thesis-Project/README.md

 # Master-Thesis-Project
 The scripts I created and worked on for my master thesis project in collaboration with another person.

+The **TileChecker script** is used to see if the tower was above grass or road tile to determin the towers functions and visual appearance.

+The **TowerSnapToPosition script** is used so the AR tower can only move in increments, from tile to tile and not smoothly around on the device screen.

+The **WaveSpawn script** is used to spawn enemies in AR on the AR map that are alinged to the AR map on the screen and give them the path they need to follow.

-The RestClientExample script makes everything ready for a request to be sent to Azure Computer Vision OCR, making the results from Azure Computer Vision OCR ready to be shown, and showing the results in the UI.
+The **RestClientExample script** makes everything ready for a request to be sent to Azure OCR Read API, making the results from Azure OCR Read API ready to be shown, and showing the results in the UI.

-The RestWebClient script handles the communication to and from Azure Computer Vision OCR.
+The **RestWebClient script** handles the communication from Unity to Azure OCR Read API and back to Unity.

-The AzureOCRResponse is used to be able to deserialize JSON to objects that can be used in unity.
+The **AzureOCRResponse** is used to be able to deserialize JSON to objects that can be used in Unity.

 A flowchart showing how the three scripts are used and how they work can be seen below.